 By the end of the decade, therefore, governments and central banks in most countries had come to define loose money policies and fiscal irresponsibility as the critical policy failures of the 1970s.
-This greatly increased their willingness to switch to monetarist beliefs and hard-currency policy responses when the second oil crisis seemed to replay the challenges of the seventies - with the result that unemployment rates now also rose steeply in most of the former soft-money countries that had been able to avoid major job losses in the 1970s.[3]
-Most important, however, was the fact that now the monetary policy of the United States was no longer ready to accommodate oil-price inflation.
-As a consequence, real dollar interest rates, which had been close to zero or negative through most of the 1970s, rose steeply to very high positive levels - 3.1 % in 1981, 5.4 % in 1982, 7.2 % in 1983 and 8.1 % in 1984.
-Since the internationalization of capital markets had progressed rapidly during the 1970s, and most countries had become heavily indebted to them, national central banks - regardless of their institutional independence and theoretical orientations were forced to raise interest rates accordingly in order to avoid massive capital outflows (as had happened in France before the monetarist turnaround in 1983).
+This greatly increased their willingness to switch to monetarist and hard-currency policy responses when the second oil crisis seemed to replay the challenges of the 1970s.
+The result was that unemployment rates now also rose steeply in most of the former soft-money countries that had been able to avoid major job losses in the 1970s.
+Most important, however, was the fact that the monetary policy of the United States was no longer ready to accommodate oil-price inflation.
+As a consequence, real dollar interest rates, which had been close to zero or negative through most of the 1970s, rose steeply to very high positive levels of 3.1% in 1981, 5.4% in 1982, 7.2% in 1983 and 8.1% in 1984.
+Since the internationalisation of capital markets had progressed rapidly during the 1970s, most countries had become heavily indebted to them.
+National central banks, regardless of their institutional independence and theoretical orientations, were forced to raise interest rates accordingly, in order to avoid massive capital outflows (as had happened in France before the monetarist turnaround in 1983).
 This had major distributional consequences.
-Since minimal profits expected from real investments have to be significantly above the interest income from risk-free government bonds, the dramatic rise of real interest rates meant that the share of capital incomes in the national product had to rise at the expense of government and labor shares if investment and business employment were to be maintained.
-The only question was whether the change in distribution was realized through reduced wage claims and tax "reforms" favoring capital incomes, or whether it was realized through disinvestment and job losses in the private sector.
+Since minimal profits expected from real investments have to be significantly above the interest income from risk-free government bonds, the dramatic rise of real interest rates meant that the share of capital incomes in the national product had to rise at the expense of government and labour shares if investment and business employment were to be maintained.
+The only question was whether the change in distribution was realised through reduced wage claims and tax 'reforms' favouring capital incomes, or whether it was realised through dis-investment and job losses in the private sector.

-On the whole, therefore, the success or failure of countries during the crises of the 1970s depended primarily on their capabilities for macro-economic management i.e., on the coordination between the fiscal and monetary policy choices of the state, and on the capacity and willingness of unions to practice effective wage restraint in the face of oil-induced inflation.
+On the whole, therefore, the success or failure of countries during the crises of the 1970s depended primarily on their capabilities for macro-economic management, that is on the coordination between the fiscal and monetary policy choices of the state, and on the capacity and willingness of unions to practise effective wage restraint in the face of oil-induced inflation.
 In the early 1980s, however, avoiding inflationary wage increases was no longer enough.
-Now, private sector employment could only be stabilized if the share of labor in the social product was being reduced.
-Organizationally strong unions in countries with centralized or coordinated wagesetting systems were generally able to implement the shift from wages to profits through voluntary wage restraint - which, in the Netherlands, Denmark, and Australia was facilitated by the sense of a deep crisis at the beginning of the 1980s.
+Now, private sector employment could only be stabilised if the share of labour in the social product was being reduced.
+Organisationally strong unions in countries with centralised or coordinated wage-setting systems were generally able to implement the shift from wages to profits through voluntary wage restraint which, in the Netherlands, Denmark, and Australia, was facilitated by the sense of a deep crisis at the beginning of the 1980s.
 In Belgium, the government was able to impose effective wage restraint in the face of continuing ideological divisions among unions.
-In countries with highly decentralized wagesetting systems (as they existed in the United Kingdom and, after the early 1980s, in France), market pressures alone would eventually be sufficient for achieving this effect.[4]
-Thus, in the second half of the 1980s private sector employment was again increasing in countries with either weak unions and decentralized wage setting (Britain, France and, to a lesser extent, Switzerland), or with "statist" wage determination (Belgium), or with "corporatist" industrial relations systems (Sweden, Denmark, Austria, Germany, Australia).
-Business employment continued to decline only in New Zealand, with strong unions and highly decentralized wage bargaining, and in Italy, with centralized but competing unions in a confrontational industrial relations system.
+In countries with highly decentralised wage-setting systems (as they existed in the United Kingdom and, after the early 1980s, in France), market pressures alone were eventually sufficient to achieve this effect.
+Thus, in the second half of the 1980s, private sector employment was again increasing in countries with either weak unions and decentralised wage setting (Britain, France and, to a lesser extent, Switzerland), with 'statist' wage determination (Belgium), or with 'corporatist' industrial relations systems (Sweden, Denmark, Austria, Germany, Australia).
+Business employment continued to decline only in New Zealand, with strong unions and highly decentralised wage bargaining, and in Italy, with centralised but competing unions in a confrontational industrial relations system.